GermanBrainRot/Project-Galileo/README.md

 which sounds like complete nonsense if you think of these as transition probabilities.
 To keep our sanity, we must think of these as correlation transport terms and drink some vodka.

+However, these terms *do* make it clear how and why correlations are actually preserved here: the multiplication of unitary operators can readily be understood as *function chaining* which means that here, everyone does indeed "get their own dice roll".

 But how do we model dynamics now?
 Intriguingly, this is where the Hamiltonian shows up again in this probabilistic picture:

 $$\begin{align*} U((A,B)(t+\delta t) = (x,y)\mid (A,B)(t)) &= \text{exp}\big (-i( H^A_{t \to t+\delta t} + H^B_{t \to t+\delta t} + H^{\text{int}}_{t \to t+\delta t}) \big ).\end{align*}$$